 What about clients/hiring organisations that have already blanket banned contractors?

 While IPSE has welcomed this delay, it has come too late for some contractors.
 Many clients, particularly in the banking sector (but also elsewhere) took the nuclear approach to IR35 compliance.
 They decided to stop engaging contractors altogether, so fearful were they of embroiling themselves in the notoriously complex world of IR35.

-Our hope is they will now re-evaluate their position and return to contractors.
+Our hope is that, over time, they will re-evaluate their position and return to contractors.
 This will be of little consolation to the thousands of contractors that have already closed their businesses as result of this calamitous legislation.
-However, it would mean contracting in the private sector would continue to be a viable way of working, for the time being at least.
+However, it would mean contracting in the private sector would continue to be a viable way of working as we emerge from the Covid crisis.

 Will the private sector changes definitely come in in 2021?

 IPSE is very grateful to all our members who have supported us by continuing to pay for membership, writing to and tweeting at MPs, attending our election hustings, joining the protest at Parliament and generally keeping this issue high enough on the agenda to ensure it was quickly dropped in this time of crisis.
-We also owe a debt of gratitude to Lord Forsyth and Finance Bill Sub Committee, which recently shone a spotlight on the flaws in the government's proposals and called for this delay.
+We also owe a debt of gratitude to Lord Forsyth and Finance Bill Sub Committee, which shone a spotlight on the flaws in the government's proposals.

 Meet the author